fraserlab/sci-dependentcare/index.md

 **A [second survey](https://forms.gle/Z6uJP9XYiVPhvSLb6)**  asks for work responsibilities (e.g. teaching relief, mentorship sharing, committee service, cover for leadership roles, technician or editing services for trainees) that need to be covered in light of caregiver duties.
 We will do our best to activate others without caregiver responsibilities to share some of this burden.
 Ideas include teaching, pairing labs for joint lab meetings/mentorship, committee service, temporary cover for leadership roles.

-## Goal #3: Match parents with each other to enable shared caregiving (get people matched before August)
+## ~~Goal #3: Match parents with each other to enable shared caregiving~~  (on-going, but see 7/27/20 update above!

 * We are linking parents, grouped based on your children's age group(s) and your geographic location.
 We hope to enable you to self-organize into cohorts to share efforts/costs.
 We will start by matching families together.
-Our next focus will be to try to get caregivers matched up for groups that do not have bandwidth to find caregivers, initially focusing on trainees with needs in this area.
+Our next focus will be to try to get caregivers matched up for groups that do not have bandwidth to find caregivers, initially focusing on trainees with needs in this area. ** ***

 * We note that “expanding your bubble” comes with a safety risk and good advice for childcare settings is compiled [here](https://cchp.ucsf.edu/).
 A reference on the effectiveness of liability waivers is [here](https://www.abajournal.com/web/article/understanding-liability-waivers-in-the-age-of-covid-19).
 A sample Risk Acknowledgment form is [here](/assets/pdfs/RISK.pdf) and a sample Waiver is [here](/assets/pdfs/WAIVER.pdf).

 * Existing UCSF resources for finding childcare are listed [here](https://campuslifeservices.ucsf.edu/familyservices/35/update_child_care_closures_and_alternative_care).